Hive Documentation

 - LiteLLM proxy

-Features: complexity classification, 14-entry fallback chain, per-model cost tracking, streaming support, budget enforcement.
+Features: dynamic model registry fetching from provider APIs, complexity classification, 14-entry fallback chain, per-model cost tracking, streaming support, budget enforcement.

 Streaming